llvm/circt/docs/FIRRTLAnnotations.md

 ### firrtl.moduleHierarchyFile

 Used by HWExportModuleHierarchy.
 Signifies a root from which to dump the module hierarchy as a json file.
-This attribute has type OutputFileAttr.
+This attribute is a list of files to output to, and has type `ArraAttr<OutputFileAttr>`.

 The exported JSON file encodes a recursive tree of module instances as JSON objects, with each object containing the following members: